 Rosie is a British expat currently living in Singapore.
 She has previously lived in Tokyo and Hong Kong.
-She has written for a variety of publications in the UK and Hong Kong, and is a regular contributor to Asian Review of Books.
+She has written for a variety of publications in the UK and Asia, and is a regular contributor to Asian Review of Books.

-Her three novels are: How To Change Your Life, Holding the Baby, and Olivia & Sophia.
+Her four novels are: How To Change Your Life, Holding the Baby, Olivia & Sophia, and, the most recent, Circumstance.

-Lucy Day Hobor writes English lessons for kindergarten and primary students for an education company in Singapore.
+Lucy Day Werts writes our Backlist books column.
+She also writes English lessons for kindergarten and primary students for an education company in Singapore.
 She knows a thing or two about WordPress and PHP.
 She reads a lot and keeps a blog about Singapore, English, books and movies (among other things) at http://spjg.com.

 Elaine Chiew writes the Contemporary voices column.
 She edited Cooked Up: Food Fiction From Around the World (New Internationalist, 2015).
 She has won prizes for her short fiction and has also been shortlisted in numerous competitions.
 Her most recent stories can be found in Potomac Review and Singapore Love Stories (Monsoon Books, 2016).
 She is currently based in Singapore and has just completed an M.A. in Asian Art History at Lasalle College of the Arts.